wahasa/Kali-Nethunter/Note/xfce-gnome.md

 ---
 * Start VNC Server

-On Session 2 (Termux), run this command :
+In Session 2 (Termux), run this command

 > vncstart

-On Session 1 (Kali), run this command :
+In Session 1 (Kali), run this command

 > vncstart

+---
 * Open Vnc Viewer

 Add (+) VNC Client to connect, fill with :